ShieldedLabs/crosslink-deployment/Scoping.md

 * [GH #15](https://github.com/ShieldedLabs/crosslink-deployment/issues/15): Unsophisticated users (who understand little about crypto and do not use specialized tools) delegate ZEC and get rewards from their mobile wallet.
 * [GH #16](https://github.com/ShieldedLabs/crosslink-deployment/issues/16): Users run validators and get rewards.
 (It is okay if validator operators have to be users who understand a lot and can use specialized tools).

-Requirements
+Deployment Goals
 ---

-This list of [Requirements](https://github.com/ShieldedLabs/crosslink-deployment/labels/Requirement) is tracked on GitHub.
+This list of [Deployment Goals](https://github.com/ShieldedLabs/crosslink-deployment/labels/Deployment%20Goals) is tracked on GitHub.

 * [GH #18](https://github.com/ShieldedLabs/crosslink-deployment/issues/18): Zcash transactions come with a kind of finality which protects the users as much as possible against all possible attacks, and is sufficient for services such as cross-chain bridges and centralized exchanges.
 * [GH #19](https://github.com/ShieldedLabs/crosslink-deployment/issues/19): Users can delegate their ZEC and earn rewards, safely and while needing to learn only the minimal number of new concepts.